Administrative services and facilities managers coordinate support services for businesses and organizations.

 For more information see the Working Conditions topic.

-In a typical work setting, administrative services managers:
+In a typical work setting, administrative services and facilities managers:

 - Constantly interact with the people they supervise and with contractors who provide services to the organization.